plone/plone.restapi/docs/source/users.rst

 The server will respond with a :term:`200 OK` response without sending an email.

+To set the password with the old password you need either the ``Set own password`` or the ``plone.app.controlpanel.UsersAndGroups`` permission.

 If an API consumer tries to send a password in the payload that is not the same as the currently logged in user, the server will respond with a :term:`400 Bad Request` response.